FacilMap/facilmap/docs/src/developers/client/events.md

 Parameters: `mapSlugs: Record<string, string>`

 If one or more map slugs of a map are changed, this event is emitted in addition to the `mapData` event for your convenience.
+It is also emitted if you have not subscribed to `mapData` events.
 The `mapSlugs` object maps maps the old slug(s) to the new slug(s).
 You can use this to update the map slug of your subscription if you have it documented anywhere.
+The `mapSlugRename` event marks the exact point in time when the slug is changed – all events related to the map emitted before it use the old slug, and all events after use the new slug.

 ## `deleteMap`